CASE STUDY – EMPLOYMENT INSURANCE (EI) APPLICATION MODERNIZATION

 Section checklists

-A lightweight pattern introduced before each section begins.
-Not instructions, but preparation information.
-Users arrived at each section knowing exactly what they'd need, reducing backtracking and mid-flow errors.
+A lightweight pattern shown before each section, not instructions but information that allowed people to prepare.
+They arrived knowing what they'd need, which cut backtracking and mid-flow errors.

 04